 Equine Studies Concentrations

-Though we cover business principles in each of our equine programs, this concentration is for students who want to start and manage their own thriving equine business.
-Courses include marketing; financial accounting; and entrepreneurship, creativity, and innovation.
+Though we cover business principles throughout the major, this concentration is for students who want to start and manage a thriving equine business.
+Courses include a range of basic and advanced business topics that support your goals.

-With an emphasis on psychology and counseling, as well as equine and human biomechanics, this concentration prepares you to teach horse riding techniques to pupils of all abilities.
+With an emphasis on safe and productive teaching, as well as equine and human biomechanics, the bachelor’s in equine studies degree with a concentration in equestrian coaching prepares you to teach horsemanship to pupils of all abilities.
 A variety of outside instructor certifications are available to advance your education and career.

 Equine Wellness – Campus

 Whether you’re interested in barn management or physical rehabilitation, working hands-on with horses requires a deep understanding of their biology and well-being.
-In this concentration, you will study equine locomotion and medical management and then choose from hoof trimming, equine massage or vet assisting courses as electives.
+In the bachelor in equine studies degree with a concentration in equine wellness, you will study equine locomotion and medical management and then choose electives from the sciences, hoof trimming, equine massage, or veterinary assisting.